-The Surface Water Data Template is no longer available for lab data submittals.
-Please use the Field Data Template (Step 3 below) to submit your field data on or before November 1.
+Use the Field Data Template (Step 3 below) to submit your field data on or before November 1.

 The Project and Location forms are referred to as metadata forms.
 Their purpose is to provide information that characterizes data to answer who, what, when, where, why, and how about upcoming data results.

 To complete the metadata forms online, first click on the required form, then at ‘File Download’ choose ‘Save’ and save the form to your desktop.
 Proceed to complete and email the required metadata and data referred to in Steps 1-3 to an EQuIS team member and designated MPCA project manager.

 Note: It is important to always use the current online version of these forms, since they are updated frequently.